 Meta pledged not to enforce its cryptocurrency patents.

 The company is considering selling its share of the Diem Partnership.

-To be part of COPA, the company led by Mark Zuckerberg, pledged not to sue anyone for its patents related to cryptocurrencies with only one exception, what they call "defensive reasons."
-The intention is to make the patents "effectively freely available for all to use," the organization stressed in a statement today, January 31.
+To be part of COPA, the company led by Mark Zuckerberg pledged not to sue anyone for its patents related to cryptocurrencies, with only one exception: "defensive reasons."
+The intention is to make the patents "effectively freely available for all to use," the organization stressed today, January 31.